graik/biskit/README.txt

 plotutils (for biggles) and it requires that your system has the standard make and compiler tools as well as Python development files (headers) installed.
-You may thus be better off to install these dependencies beforehand from binary packages.
+You may thus be better off to install these dependencies beforehand from pre-compiled packages.

 Another advantage of the new setup is that we can now start creating Debian, RPM and even Windows installation packages -- these should be